ninnakin/RR_Project_2/RR2_template.md

 ![](RR2_template_files/figure-html/identify_eco-1.png)

 From these plots we see that the event causing the largest damage in million dollars is floods followed by hurricane typhoons and tornados.
 If we only look at 2011 the pattern is different, with tornados being the largest source of economic damage, closely followed by floods.

 ## Discussion and conclusions
 The results from this analysis indicates that the events causing most damage (both economical and to the population) are tornados, floods and heat spells.
 Efforts for preventing weather related damage should be focused on these types of events.

 ## Appendix; Exploratory analysis
 Here are some exploratory searches I performed to better understand the data.
 They are available for reference (and for my own sake), but are not essential in understanding and interpreting the analysis and results.
-Please fell free to ignore.
+Please feel free to ignore.

 ```r